CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 });
 ```

 What can go wrong in the code above?
 Again, there is no validation!
 We could set an empty email or even a string which is not following the format of an email. **Remember, validating data is very important to make sure you don't end up with inconsistent data in your database!**

 #### Exercise 3

 - Add the PUT endpoint `/customers/:customerId` and verify you can update a customer email using Postman.
 - Add validation for the email before updating the customer record in the database.
 If the email is empty, return an error message.
 - Add the possibility to also update the address, the city, the postcode and the country of a customer.
+Be aware that if you want to update the city only for example, the other fields should not be changed!

 ### Deleting data

-To delete a record from the database, we will use a delete endpoint:
+To delete a record from the database, we will use a DELETE endpoint:

 ```js
 app.delete("/customers/:customerId", function(req, res) {